Makar0k/first-person-game-project/README.md

 # first-person-game-project
-Just a repository of my top-down-stealth-idk game, from which i take some pieces sometimes.
+Just a repository of my fps game, from which i take some pieces sometimes.